-The parade starts at Broadway Station and ends at Farragut Road.
-All on Broadway!
+The parade starts at Broadway Station and ends on Farragut Road.
 It begins at 1pm.

-The route will take marchers from West Broadway onto East Broadway ending at Farragut Road.
-This is a condensed route – thanks to the snow!
+The route will take marchers from West Broadway to East Broadway – one strait shot ending at Farragut Road.

 The block of Lincoln, Capo and Loco (West Broadway between F and Dorchester Street) is a good spot!
 Plus you have access to three amazing restaurants that will be serving up plenty of food and drink!

-If you head down the hill, the block between I and K is a great spot.
-The Paramount will be open and so will the Playwright.
+If you head down the hill, the block between I and L is a great spot.
+The Punk & Poet will be open and so will the Broadway.
 Between K and L, Roza Lyons will also be open and a great spot to grab some food and drink!

 Not a Bad Seat in the House